rocketacademy/sarah-classic/11-post-course-exercises/further-readings.md

 ## Computer Science Fundamentals

 For a broader Computer Science overview of the field, **Harvard's CS50** is a good choice.
-This course is quite a bit more difficult than Basics and uses the C programming language, among others.
+This course is quite a bit more difficult than Fundamentals and uses the C programming language, among others.

 You can take the course through a MOOC (Massive Open Online Course) at EdX: [https://www.edx.org/course/introduction-computer-science-harvardx-cs50x](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) or, use the course materials separately: [https://cs50.harvard.edu/](https://cs50.harvard.edu)